Welsh-American Heritage Museum

 The Madog Center for Welsh Studies at 740-245-7186

-The Madog Center is open Monday-Friday from 8AM to 5PM.
+The Madog Center is open Monday- Fridays from 8-5PM.

 An updated Catalog of Inventory of Records and Resources held at the Museum is now available online.
 This accomplishment was supported in part by the award from the OHRAB.